KmolYuan/Pyslvs-UI/README.md

 The documentation of Pyslvs is on [Readthedocs](https://pyslvs-ui.readthedocs.io/en/latest/).

-If you have any questions, please post on GitHub issue or contact <pyslvs@gmail.com>.
+If you have any question, please post on GitHub issue or contact <pyslvs@gmail.com>.

 [PyQt5]: https://www.riverbankcomputing.com/software/pyqt/download5
 [Solvespace]: http://solvespace.com